BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_01.md

 In the building up and left from here, you can talk to a guy to get a *Common Candy*.
 Outside, during clear or sunny days, there is a shop.

-!shop("Peridot Ward Snax", [["PokeSnax", 200]])
+!shop("Peridot Ward Snax", [["PokéSnax", 200]])

-If you use up your PokeSnax and need more, this is the place.
+If you use up your PokéSnax and need more, this is the place.
 Head to the right and enter the "Jasper" gate.
 You can find a *Genius Wing* in a rock but otherwise can't proceed.
 Back in Peridot, go right.

 !battle(["Trill", :Punk, 0])